DataScienceINT/knowledge-sharing/knowledgeLinks.md

 ### Interesting articles

 - [Designing a GPT-3 for science](https://future.com/how-to-build-gpt-3-for-science).
 Key TAs: death to PDF, articles are a substrate for information combination.
+- [Lessons from the GPT-4chan controversy](https://thegradient.pub/gpt-4chan-lessons/).
+Article about ethics in AI.
+Interesting TA: possibility to "gate" potentially harmful models so that they are only accessible to researchers.

 ## Graph ML